CouchCMS/Documentation/src/contents/concepts/repeatable-regions.md

 An oft-requested feature has been the ability to define an editable region in a template only once and then, on each cloned page, dynamically add as many instances of the region as desired.

-A commonly encountered scenario requiring this feature goes something like this -<br/>
-We are building a portfolio section where each cloned page represents a single portfolio item.<br/>
+A commonly encountered scenario requiring this feature goes something like this - We are building a portfolio section where each cloned page represents a single portfolio item.
-Each portfolio item will have, of other things, a number of images associated with it.<br/>
+Each portfolio item will have, of other things, a number of images associated with it.
-We know that we can define an editable region of type 'image' for each image however the problem here is that **we cannot know beforehand exactly how many images any portfolio item might have**.<br/>
+We know that we can define an editable region of type 'image' for each image however the problem here is that **we cannot know beforehand exactly how many images any portfolio item might have**.
 Some item might require only a single image while another one might require 20 images (or even more).

-The solution used up till now ([http&#58;//www.couchcms.com/forum/viewtopic.php?p=790\#p790](https://www.couchcms.com/forum/viewtopic.php?p=790#p790)) has been to work out the maximum number of images an item could possibly have and then define as many editable regions.<br/>
+The solution used up till now ([http&#58;//www.couchcms.com/forum/viewtopic.php?p=790\#p790](https://www.couchcms.com/forum/viewtopic.php?p=790#p790)) has been to work out the maximum number of images an item could possibly have and then define as many editable regions.
 This works but it is far from perfect -

 *   It clutters up the admin panel.
 If suppose we define twenty regions for the images - while editing, every single portfolio page will display all the twenty regions even if the page requires only one image.